Muki0607/THLoOP/README.md

 ### Maintainer Status

 There is only one maintainer ot THLoOP at present, and he has few time due to academic reason.
-If you also want to participate in the development of THLoOP, feel free to reach out to me.
+If you also want to participate in the development of THLoOP, feel free to reach out to him.

 * 苍木羽Muki

 Contact information:

 * QQ: 3088475120
-* THLoOP communiation group: 724149199
+* THLoOP communiation group(QQ): 724149199
 * E-mail: 3088475120@qq.com

 ## Major Contributors

+* 苍木羽Muki (developer of THLoOP)
-* 苍木羽Muki（developer of THLoOP）
+* Somebody (English localization Manager of THLoOP)